pesegal/tasktracker/readme.md

 + Ability to log-in and store data in the cloud.

 ## Bug List:
++ Project list fails to update listing with new projects when created.
 + ~~Windows sqlite3 database write speed slowdown causing UX issues when click-drag.~~
 + Task screen not resizing correctly when not focused on task screen.
 + ~~Crash when project selector spinner is open and the edit button is pressed.~~